 Pressure cooker coconut rice pudding is the most delicious dessert you will ever make in your Instant Pot, Ninja Foodi, Crockpot Express or Mealthy!
 A creamy dairy free and gluten free pudding everyone will love.

-- I use jasmine rice usually
+- I use long grain or jasmine rice usually

 - Evaporated milk